Sigtran Protocol – SS7 over IP

 The Internet is another network which was grown faster and faster with time.
 Growth was at a hardware level, from metal cables to Fiber optics.

-This enabled the fast transfer of IP packets, but still missing other requirements to fulfill to become useful for telecom networks.
+This enables faster transfer of IP packets but still lacks other requirements to become useful for telecom networks.

-TCP or Transmission Control Protocol was the only connection-oriented protocol for setting up a virtual circuit over the IP network.
-It is reliable but still was not fit for telecom because of the following shortcomings.
+Transmission Control Protocol (TCP) was the only connection-oriented protocol for setting up a virtual circuit over the IP network.
+It is reliable but still unsuitable for telecom because of the following shortcomings.

-No Message Boundaries: TCP flow is a stream of bytes, the sender and receiver have to manage message boundaries.
-Telecom network has coverage all over the globe.
+No Message Boundaries: TCP flow is a stream of bytes.
+The sender and receiver have to manage message boundaries.
+The Telecom network has coverage all over the globe.
 Both ends need to work on a common protocol to talk.
-Then creating boundaries was required to set a new protocol if TCP has to use.
+Then creating boundaries was required to set a new protocol if TCP had to use.

 No Asynchronous State Indication: After a TCP/IP connection setup.
-If the IP network fails (e.g cable is removed), there is no immediate indication to the sender or receiver.
+If the IP network fails (e.g., the cable is removed), there is no immediate indication to the sender or receiver.
 This protocol doesn’t have a path health check mechanism.
-If TCP has to use then it’s the responsibility of the TCP application to check the health of a connection.
+If TCP has to use, then it’s the TCP application’s responsibility to check a connection’s health.

 Single Homed: A TCP connection has a pair of IP addresses and a port.
-If one IP interface or path failed, all communication on the connection fails.
+If one IP interface or path fails, all communication on the connection fails.

 Packet Oriented: Uses sending packets (like UDP protocol style) in connection-oriented mode.

-Heart Beat: SCTP Protocol uses a heartbeat mechanism for monitoring the health of a connection.
+Heart Beat: SCTP Protocol uses a heartbeat mechanism to monitor a connection’s health.
 A user receives a connection status whenever there is a change in the connection state.

-Multi-Homing: A SCTP endpoint includes a list of IP addresses and a port.
-This makes a connection to keep active, even in case one IP network fails.
+Multi-Homing: A SCTP endpoint consists of a list of IP addresses and a port.
+This makes a connection to keep active, even if one IP network fails.

 Sigtran Network

 HLR is an example of ASP in m3ua.
 It terminates the SS7 traffic over the IP networks.
-An asp may be connected directly to another ASP or it may connect to a signalling gateway for reaching other nodes.
-The signalling gateway or SG is similar to STP in SS7 Network.
+An asp may be connected directly to another ASP or to a signaling gateway for reaching other nodes.
+The signaling gateway or SG is similar to STP in SS7 Network.
 It has Sigtran and SS7 transport support.
 When a new node over m3ua needs to connect to the telecom network, it connects via SG.

 Sigtran protocol stack: